 Scavenger hunt clue cards are available at various downtown businesses and through curbside pickup at the Johnson City Public Library.
 The clues may also be accessed on the Downtown Johnson City website at www.downtownjc.com/wildabout.

 The sculptures are located around the Johnson City Public Library, in and around King Commons, and along Main and Market Streets.
 The mural in King Commons entitled “Wildabout” inspired the types of animals that were selected for the sculptural works, and nearly all of the animal types chosen for the sculptures are also represented in the mural.
-Animal types utilized in the sculpture designs include the black bear, beaver, osprey, turtle, rock bass, ladybug, and cicada, among others.
+Animal types utilized in the sculpture designs include the red fox, beaver, osprey, turtle, rock bass, ladybug, and cicada, among others.